ansible-collections/microsoft.ad/docs/docsite/rst/guide_ldap_inventory.rst

 LAPS
 ====

 Local Administrator Administrator Password Solution (LAPS) can be used to automatically change the password of the local administrator account on domain joined hosts.
-The LDAP connection plugin can be used to set the LAPS value as the connection password for the target host.
+The LDAP connection plugin can retrieve the LAPS-managed value and assign it as the connection password for the target host.

 There are three different attributes that can be used by LAPS to store the password information: